openstack-archive/python-tatuclient/doc/source/user/shell-v2.rst

 Working with Zone Imports
 '''''''''''''''''''''''''
-Zone imports enable you to import a zone into Designate from a file on the filesystem.
+Zone imports enable you to import a zone into Tatu from a file on the filesystem.

 Create a zone import from a file: